julianquandt/disentangling_multifaceted_certainty/README.md

+# About this repository

+This repository contains the reproducible code for the paper "Disentangling the Multifaceted Nature of Certainty in Evaluations" by Quandt, Figner, Holland, Carere, Eversdijk & Veling (in prep).

 # How to use this repository

 This folder can be used to produce all reported analyses, perform data preprocessing (the output of which is in the data_codebook folder), and generate figures and tables for the paper.